 Flower Garden Basics

 There are a few factors to consider when choosing the location of your flower garden.
-Most flowering plants need full sun, which is six to eight hours of sunlight a day, although there are some plants, such as hostas, that are more shade tolerant and only require partial sunlight.
+Most flowering plants need full sun, which is six to eight hours of sunlight a day, although there are some plants, such as hostas and ferns, that are more shade tolerant and only require partial sunlight.
 You can find this type of information on the plant tag that comes with potted plants or on the seed packet.

 The results of the soil test tell you the pH of the soil, which is a measure of its acidity and alkalinity.
 Plants like specific pH levels, but most prefer neutral to slightly acidic soils.
 There are additives that can help you adjust the pH.
 The test results will also list the nutrients in the soil and how to improve those that are lacking.